 Applying to Our Graduate Program

 You are encouraged strongly to correspond directly with faculty in your target research area in order to gauge their interest in new graduate students and explore possible research projects.
-Please contact the Geology Graduate Committee if you have questions about our graduate programs.
+Please contact our Graduate Director if you have questions about our graduate programs.

 Applications are submitted online here: USU School of Graduate Studies.
 Your application materials must be complete and on file at the School of Graduate Studies within the first full week of January to be considered for acceptance the following academic year.
-This means planning well in advance to take the Graduate Record Examination (GRE).
 Decisions about admittance and assistantships are made in March and April.

 Waiver of Application Fee

-The Department of Geosciences will cover the application fee for all prospective PhD students and all prospective Diversity Fellowship students.
-Please contact our faculty graduate director to arrange this.
+The Department of Geosciences will cover the application fee for all prospective PhD students.
+Please discuss this with your prospective faculty advisor, and then contact our faculty graduate director to arrange this.

 Apply to the Climate Adaptation Science program